 Openness and trust are key characteristics that need to be instilled in a culture of knowledge management.
 Individuals need to be encouraged to share their experiences and expertise.

 Tacit knowledge is often highly subjective and made up of an employee’s insights, intuitions, and hunches.
 Therefore, an employee needs to feel safe in sharing their tacit knowledge.
 This can be done through mediums such as brainstorming sessions, group problem solving, mentoring and collaboration initiatives.
 Tacit knowledge can then be developed into company explicit knowledge via identifying and documenting lessons learnt, best practices and bench-marking of these initiatives.
-This harvested knowledge can then be fed both horizontally and vertically across the organisation.
+This harvested knowledge can then be fed both horizontally and vertically across the organization.

 Proper management of this knowledge means it is available to all levels of the business.
 It can be used in decision-making, to solve problems and to innovate, which is how good knowledge management contributes to the constantly evolving source of competitive advantage.